 General care of the baby during phototherapy

-- Perform a clinical handwash as recommended by standard ( Rationale 8).
+- Perform a clinical handwash in line with standard precautions ( Rationale 9).

 - Undress the baby and open their nappy to ensure treatment is applied to the maximum area of skin.